frequency-chain/frequency/designdocs/provider_boosting_economic_model.md

 ## Goals
 To specify the following:
 * In words or pseudo-code how the reward pool and individual rewards are calculated
-* When reward amounts are minted
+* How and when rewards are minted and transferred
-* How much Capacity is generated for the targeted Provider for a Provider Boost.
+* What to do with leftover and/or unclaimed funds set aside for Provider Boost Rewards.
-* What to do with any left over funds set aside for Provider Boost Rewards.
+* Limitations on receiving rewards and reward amounts

 ## Non-Goals
 This document does not: